pemguin005/Mirrorkat/README.md

  Simple GUI running rsync, md5sum, YAD and bash commands for quick MD5 verification, rsyncing, and renaming files.

 # Getting Started
- Run from terminal or add to your $PATH to execute it as a program.
+ Run the install.sh file from terminal or add to your $PATH to execute it as a program.

- You'll need to install yad beforehand, and any libraries it will want.
+ You'll need to install yad beforehand, and any dependancies/libraries yad requires.

- I just ran on debian
+For debian based distros this is enough:

 sudo apt install yad

 # Description